 The Beko is the Mr. Turkish Coffee machine, doing for Turkish, what Mr. Coffee did for the American cup: You add fine-ground coffee, water, sugar and optional spice choice to the pot, press a button and less than four minutes later you have Turkish coffee.

 But I’m seeing a lot of complaints on Amazon that the Beko Turkish Coffee Maker stopped working after two months.
 I’ve had mine for four years and it still functions fine, making a morning pot nearly every day.
 I also had the first version of the Beko that I passed onto my son and it functioned fine as well.

 How to maintain the Beko.

 A little preventive maintenance will save you a lot of time troubleshooting later.
 The cleaning process is easy.

-- Rinse the pot.
+- Rinse and wipe the pot.
 Washing with harsh cleaners and scrubbing are no-nos, since they can strip off the coatings that help maintain correct temperatures.
 Just rinse the pot well with fresh water and wipe with a clean dishcloth.
 Make sure you wipe the underside of the pot as well and dry the pot thoroughly with a dry dishtowel.
 Tap water can be full of additives that build up if you don’t dry.
 If the bottom gets stained, clean it with a wet toothbrush.